 The most common conditions a vascular specialist will treat are aortic aneurysms, atherosclerosis of the carotid artery and varicose veins.

 Aneurysms are enlargements of an artery.
-Is some aneurysms, the wall of the artery becomes progressively then and can lead to a life-threatening rupture.
+Is some aneurysms, the wall of the artery becomes progressively thin and can lead to a life-threatening rupture.
 A vascular specialist knows which aneurysms are likely to rupture or clot and can determine if it needs to be repaired or monitored.

 Atherosclerosis is typically called “hardening of the arteries.”
 When this hardening happens in the carotid arteries, pieces of atherosclerotic plaque can break off and travel to the brain and cause a stroke.
 A vascular specialist can determine if the arteries need intervention to prevent further strokes.